 Encryption is a digital form of cryptography.
 It uses mathematical algorithms to scramble information so that only the person having the key (e.g., a password) is able to decode and access the information.
 Data on devices like laptops and smartphones should always be encrypted.
 This can be achieved by either encrypting individual files and folders, encrypting individual volumes or encrypting the whole disk.
 The latter method is the most transparent to employees, as it does not require them to save files to a special place on the disk.
 All files, folders, and volumes are automatically encrypted.

 Ideally encryption is setup via the MDM uniformly across all devices.

 Establish physical security

 To lower the probability of assets getting stolen, organizations should establish an appropriate physical security concept with different security zones.
-An example zone concept could consist of a high security area, containing all assets with very high protection goals, an internal area, where employee offices are located, a controlled area, e.g. a lobby, and an outer area.
+An example zone concept could consist of a high security area, containing all assets with very high protection goals, an internal area where employee offices are located, a controlled area, for example, a lobby, and an outer area.
 It is important that each zone implements a different access control measure so that a person cannot get through more than one zone in one step.

 Train your employees

 Awareness campaigns for employees should include proper mobile device and physical security policies and regulations.
 They should know their responsibilities, for example, not to leave laptops and mobile phones unattended, who to contact in case of a lost or stolen asset, and to watch out for people tailgating.